-Our Sustainable World Corporate Bond Fund brings a multi thematic approach to Fixed Income; focusing on identifying the world's most pressing social and environmental challenges, we seek alignment with those themes, investing in what we believe are the most resilient and sustainable businesses, critical for delivering compelling returns and supporting the transition to a sustainable world.
+Our Sustainable World Corporate Bond Fund brings this approach to Fixed Income.
+Investing in what we believe are the most resilient and sustainable businesses, critical for delivering compelling returns and supporting the transition to a sustainable world.

 Our Emerging Markets Active Engagement Fund aims to maximize risk-adjusted returns by investing and engaging on operational and sustainability related topics.
 Its two-pillar process first identifies undervalued business through bottom-up analysis while the second pillar involves partnering with portfolio companies to drive change on material ESG issues to generate alpha.